Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob-DESK-KQDO1A9F.md

 "Are you alright?"
 The presumable person asks, and though I'm still hyperventilating and sobbing on the ground, I try and nod yes.
 Dirt sticks to my face and clumps up my hair even as the gravel scratches at me.

 "Right, stupid question."
 It straightens up, and for the first time, I notice that it was bending over.
 It's... tall.
 Like, really tall.
-Easily two and a half meters to my one hundred and eighty centimeters.
+Easily two and a half meters to my 170 centimeters.
 More agony crosses my mind as I realize I know my own height, despite never having been measured.
 The tall thing looks back at me, and softly murmurs, "Here, do you think you'd be able to drink some water?"
 Its voice is deep, and extraordinarily calming.
 It walks towards me and leans down again, holding out some kind of flask.

 "Drink up.
 This should be enough."
 It's all I can do to grab it with my right hand and drink through the choking sobs, but once I start, I can't stop.
 Shamefully, I close my eyes, doing whatever I can to avoid the person's concerned looks.
 Just my luck that the first person I truly get to meet comes across me like this, fresh off a glorified crime scene.
 A scrape causes my eyes to open, and I see that the person has sat down besides me and pulled out a bag, seemingly from nowhere.
 It's bulging, easily twice my size, and from it, they pull out a box that, again, defies space.
 My thoughts turn to the doorknob.

-That's right.
+That's right,.
 The doorknob.
 Instantly, any semblance of control I had regained while being... coddled like this departs, and I start to panic once more at the thought of them finding the doorknob, or heavens forbid, touching it's beam as they try and help me.
 It's pointed neatly to my front and beck, and I try to scream out as my newfound companion draws nearer to me with the best thing I've smelled yet.

 The thing fucking smiles, and pulls back.
 "Oooookayyy, guess you're not a fan of xnopcht!
 Sorry, let me grab something else."
 They seem unperturbed.
 At this point, the tears have stopped, and the only thing left for me to do is to *stop breathing like I'm running a marathon*.
 Again, completely oblivious to my suffering, the being rummages through their pack while I try to regain control.
 After a minute, they speak.